Dimitris112/Contact-Manager-pp3/README.md

 #### Choose color prompt

-- After the user chooses to `use` essentially the program, they come across to the `choose color` functionality.
+- After the users choose to `use` essentially the program, they come across to the `choose color` functionality.
 Users can choose up to 6 colors which are *Red - Green - Yellow - Blue - Magenta - Cyan* as their input color, upon selecting one (1 - 6), then a `confirmation prompt` will appear to the users to hit `yes or no`, if the input is `yes` then the program continues with the selected color, else it loops back.
 The users can also turn the color back to default by entering `7`.

     <details>